Labour candidates and parties in Canada: Parties

+In 1900, the Toronto Trades and Labour Council helped organize the People's Party and affiliated with the party for that year's federal election.
+Its political programme included shorter working hours, improved factory inspection, equal civil and political rights for women, national accident, unemployment and old-age insurance, and municipal ownership of gas, electricity, telephone and street-railway services.
+The party ran three Labour candidates in Toronto (Toronto East, Toronto West and Toronto Centre) who were poorly financed and ultimately lost their deposits, capturing only 4.7% of the local popular vote.

 In 1917, the Trades and Labour Congress (TLC) national convention in Toronto passed a resolution calling on provincial labour federations to establish a political party which would unite socialist and labour parties in the province and eventually form a national party.
 A Canadian Labour Party was formed, and endorsed several candidates in the 1917 federal election.
 The leadership of the TLC changed in 1918, however, and the new leaders favoured the "non-partisan" approach of American Federation of Labor leader Samuel Gompers.
 The CLP was abandoned, as such.

 Between 1920 and 1926, provincial parties (or provincial wings of national bodies) were founded in British Columbia, Manitoba, Alberta, Ontario and Quebec.

 The Federated Labour Party was created by the British Columbia Federation of Labour in 1920, absorbing the Social Democratic Party and part of the Socialist Party of Canada.

 From 1906 to 1909, there was a Canadian Labour Party of B.C.
 (CLP(BC)).
 This party was a split from and rival to a group calling itself the Independent Labour Party.

 A later Independent Labour Party was organized in British Columbia in 1926 by the Federated Labour Party and Canadian Labour Party (B.C. section) branches.
 In 1928, it severed its CLP(BC) connections.
 In 1931, it reorganized, and was renamed the Independent Labour Party (Socialist).
 The following year it became the Socialist Party of Canada.